 Dear new developer,

-In my experience, three types of companies use software.
+In my experience, four types of companies use software.
 Software is as prevalent as accounting, so every company uses it in some way.

 - Those that sell software to help build software, software product companies.
 Examples from my career: Oracle.